Skip to main content

-- Developed the "Four Elements of a Reference" (Author, Date, Title, Source) to help writers to create references for source types not explicitly examined in the APA Manual.
+- New "Four Elements of a Reference" (Author, Date, Title, Source) to help writers create references for source types not explicitly examined in the APA Manual.

 - Three or more authors can be abbreviated to First author, et al. on the first citation.

-- Up to 20 authors are spelled out in the References List.
+- Up to 20 authors are named in the References List.

 - Publisher location is not required for books.